stackprint/docs/docs/configuring-resources.md

 Only required if **allow** is either `user` or `organisation`.

 Specifies which object property contains the user id or organisation id.
-That value will be compared against the value of the subject's Identity.
+That value will be compared against the value of the user's Identity.

 Example: `author`